Little Babels of Legalism

 In his book How the Gospel Brings Us All the Way Home, Derek Thomas defines legalism as, “being asked to obey in order to win God’s favor”.

 Just like Adam in the garden, we must cover ourselves with whatever we can find, and just like Adam we typically take things that were created by God and twist them for our own purposes.
 Just like the fig leaves, we make ourselves respectable robes of our own righteousness, fashioned by the very laws of God designed for our good.

-Thomas his definition also stated that legalism will present itself in, “being asked to obey a command over and above that which God has given in the Bible”.
+Thomas' definition also states that legalism will present itself in, “being asked to obey a command over and above that which God has given in the Bible”.

-The goal of the builders of babel was to reach heaven, which meant that every brick they laid was another step closer, and this is exactly what the legalistic spirit does in our heart to those around us.
+The goal of the builders in Genesis was to reach heaven, which meant that every brick they laid was another step closer, and this is exactly what the legalistic spirit does in our hearts to those around us.
 It uses other people in place of bricks, to build the pedestals that we use to look down upon them.

 While most of us can stand and sing John Newton’s Amazing Grace with little effort we forget to remember that before grace is amazing, it’s devastating.
 Grace literally devastates our pride, self-assurance, and basically everything else that we try to do ourselves.

-It is grace that will again and again destroy all attempts to earn favor with God and others.
-Grace is a wrecking ball to the foundation of the Babel’s that we’ve built our lives upon.
+It is grace that will, again and again, destroy all attempts for us to earn favor with God and others.
+Grace is a wrecking ball to the foundation of the Babels that we’ve built our lives upon.

 And grace is not a “one and done” type of thing, we never stop needing grace because we never stop needing Jesus.

 The gospel is of the utmost importance in the destruction and obliteration of what we build.
 It reminds us of our identity in Christ and keeps our focus on Him and His work for us and in us.